digitalrebar/provision/README.rst

 **DR Provision** is a APLv2 simple Golang executable that provides a simple yet complete API-driven DHCP/PXE/TFTP provisioning system.
 It is designed to stand alone or operate as part of the `Digital Rebar <http://rebar.digital>`_ management system.

-Simply, Digital Rebar Provisioner acts as a Cobbler Replacement
+Simply, Digital Rebar Provisioner acts as a Cobbler Replacement - with additional per-Machine workflow provisioning capabilities.

 .. figure::  doc/images/dr_provision.png
    :align:   right